-Telecommuting—also known as working from home (WFH), working remotely, or e-commuting—is a work arrangement in which the employee works outside the office.
-Often this means working from home or at a location close to home, such as coffee shops, libraries, or co-working spaces.
+Telecommuting is an employment arrangement in which the employee works outside of the employer's office.
+Often this means working from home or at a location close to home, such as a coffee shop, library, or co-working space.

 How Telecommuting Works

-Rather than traveling to the office, the employee “travels” via telecommunication links, keeping in touch with coworkers and employers via telephone, online chat programs, video meetings, and email.
+Rather than traveling to the office, the employee uses telecommunication to keep in touch with coworkers and employers.
+These can include telephone, online chat programs, video meeting platforms, and email.